When Ambrose Burnside received his orders to take command of the Army of the Potomac in November of 1862, it was said he wept like a child.

 On Nov.
 7, 1862, a courier traveled through a blinding snowstorm to Burnside’s headquarters and handed him his order to command the Army of the Potomac.
 Burnside argued he didn’t want the command and he hadn’t sought it.
 Then he learned Joseph Hooker would get the job if he didn’t.
 Burnside accepted the command.

-He was ordered to capture the Confederate capital of Richmond.
+He received orders to capture the Confederate capital of Richmond.
 In December 1862, Burnside suffered a devastating defeat at the Battle of Fredericksburg, with nearly 13,000 casualties, more than twice that of the Confederates.
 He offered to quit; Lincoln refused.

 In January 1863, Burnside’s forces failed in a winter offensive against Robert E. Lee in what became known as the Mud March.
 He again offered to quit; Lincoln accepted and replaced him with Joseph Hooker.
-That spring Hooker lost the Battle of Chancellorsville and was relieved of command just before the Battle of Gettysburg.
+That spring Hooker lost the Battle of Chancellorsville.
+Just before the Battle of Gettysburg he too lost his command.

-Burnside was sent west to Ohio, Indiana, Kentucky, and Illinois, where he shut down an antiwar newspaper in Chicago and arrested an Ohio congressman who spoke out against the war.
+Burnside was sent west to Ohio, Indiana, Kentucky, and Illinois, where he shut down an antiwar newspaper in Chicago.
+He also arrested an Ohio congressman who spoke out against the war.
 Both actions provoked a backlash and Lincoln reversed the actions, announcing that Burnside had exceeded his authority.

 He redeemed himself in August by outmaneuvering Confederate Lt.
 Gen. James Longstreet and holding Knoxville.